Environmental responsibility

 You can request to have your name removed from marketing lists that send personalized and unaddressed advertising mail.

-Opt out of receiving unaddressed advertising mail delivered by Canada Post.
+Stop receiving unaddressed advertising mail delivered by Canada Post.
 You’ll still receive unaddressed advertising delivered by services other than Canada Post.